zhangli0102/ModernRoboticsCourseNotes/index.md

 ## Copyright Information

-The material on this website is Copyright by Muchen Sun.
+The course notes are based on Prof. Kevin Lynch's book \<Modern Robotics\> and related course materials.
+Contents of this website is Copyright by Muchen Sun.
 Please address usage inquiries to [Muchen Sun](mailto:muchensun2021@u.northwestern.edu).